thalen-lab/thalen-website-project/case-studies-content.md

 **Solution:**

-NexDyne deployed a FedRAMP-authorized predictive maintenance platform that monitors equipment health in real time.
+Thalen Technologies deployed a FedRAMP-authorized predictive maintenance platform that monitors equipment health in real time.
 The system uses advanced sensors and machine learning algorithms to detect anomalies and predict potential failures days or weeks in advance.
 Maintenance teams receive automated alerts with specific recommended actions, allowing them to schedule repairs during planned downtime.

 **Results:**